Different Types Of Clamps and Their Uses Skip to content

 17. CABINETRY CLAMP

 Using the cabinetry clamp, you can screw two nearby cabinets together by aligning them so that their face frames are flush.
-By applying clamp load in two axes, they succeed in doing this.
+By applying a clamp load in two axes, they succeed in doing this.

 Perfect for: